tanvir-git/odoo-documentation/content/applications/sales/sales/invoicing/down_payment.rst

 .. image:: down_payment/down_payment_2.png
    :align: center
-   :alt: What is a basic sales flow using down payments on Odoo Sales (1)?
+   :alt: What is a basic sales flow using down payments on CoquiAPPs Sales (1)?

 There, you can post the invoice and register the payment of your customer.
 But, we all know that in real life this flow does not happen immediately.
 So, for now, you can return to the sales order.